CLI

 train = "python train.py"

-Which you can then run with the run command:
+Which you can then run with the run

-task remove#
+task remove

 Remove the task from the manifest file